andersbogsnes/ml_tooling/docs/baseclass.rst

     ...
     >>> model.save_estimator(storage, prod=True)

-now users of your model package can always find your estimator through :meth:`~ml_tooling.Model.load_production_estimator` using the module name.
+Now users of your model package can always find your estimator through :meth:`~ml_tooling.Model.load_production_estimator` using the module name.

 .. code-block::